 Anti-corruption laws and regulations.
 Varex is subject to the U.S. Foreign Corrupt Practices Act and anti-corruption laws, as well as similar laws in foreign countries, such as the U.K. Bribery Act and the Law On the Fundamentals of Health Protection in the Russian Federation.
 In general, there is a worldwide trend to strengthen anti-corruption laws and their enforcement, and the healthcare industry and medical equipment manufacturers have been particular targets of these investigation and enforcement efforts.
 Any violation of these laws by Varex or its agents or distributors could create substantial liability for Varex, subject its officers and directors to personal liability, and cause a loss of reputation in the market.
-Transparency International's 2015 Corruption Perceptions Index measured the degree to which public sector corruption is perceived to exist in 168 countries/territories around the world and found that two-thirds of the countries in the index, including many that Varex considers to be high-growth areas for Varex's products, such as China and India, scored below 50 on a scale from 100 (very clean) to 0 (highly corrupt).
-Varex currently operates in many countries where the public sector is perceived as being more or highly corrupt.
+Transparency International's 2017 Corruption Perceptions Index measured the degree to which public sector corruption is perceived to exist in 180 countries/territories around the world and found that two-thirds of the countries in the index, including many that Varex considers to be high-growth areas for Varex's products, such as China and India, scored below 50 on a scale from 100 (very clean) to 0 (highly corrupt).
+Varex operates in many countries where the public sector is perceived as being corrupt.
 Varex's strategic business plans include expanding its business in regions and countries that are rated as higher risk for corruption activity by Transparency International.
 Becoming familiar with and implementing the infrastructure necessary to comply with laws, rules, and regulations applicable to new business activities and mitigating and protecting against corruption risks could be quite costly.
 In addition, failure by Varex or its agents or distributors to comply with these laws, rules, and regulations could delay its expansion into high-growth markets and could materially and adversely affect its business.
-This notwithstanding, Varex will inevitably do more business, directly and potentially indirectly, in countries where the public sector is perceived to be more or highly corrupt and will be engaging in business in more countries perceived to be more or highly corrupt.
+Varex will inevitably do more business, directly and potentially indirectly, in countries where the public sector is perceived to be corrupt.
 Increased business in higher-risk countries could subject Varex and its officers and directors to increased scrutiny and increased liability from its business operations.